pippinbarr/cart263-2020/slides/introductions/introductions.md

 - You are expected to follow along with the slides on your own computer, just click the appropriate link in the [Course Schedule](https://github.com/pippinbarr/cart263-2020/blob/master/course-information/course-schedule.md)
 - When viewing the slides, press `F` for full-screen and `P` for presenter view
-- You can also view the information from the slides as __notes__ by clicking on the appropriate link - when you view them as notes the presenter notes are visible by default
+- You can also view the information from the slides as __notes__ by clicking on the appropriate link - when you view them as notes the presenter notes are visible

 ???